-Bikram Choudhury, founder of Bikram yoga and the first known yoga teacher to use a heated classroom, was born in Calcutta, India, and started experimenting with heated yoga studios in the 1970’s, getting the idea from his Japanese students who used the sauna during their breaks.
+Bikram Choudhury, founder of Bikram yoga and the first known yoga teacher to use a heated classroom, was born in Calcutta, India.
+He started experimenting with heated yoga studios in the 1970’s, getting the idea from his Japanese students who used the sauna during their breaks.

-The room was initially heated to 28 degrees Celsius, but during his experimentation Bikram realised that the heat energised his class and made them work harder, and so he continued to up-the-heat until he reached 40 degrees Celsius, which is the standard Bikram yoga class temperature now.
+The room was initially heated to 28 degrees Celsius, but during his experimentation Bikram realised that the heat energised his class and made them work harder.
+So he continued to up-the-heat until he reached 40 degrees Celsius, which is the standard Bikram yoga class temperature now.

-Bikram supposedly started practicing yoga himself, extensively, at age 4, and suffered an injury in his teenage years where he feared he would be unable to walk again.
+Bikram supposedly started practicing yoga himself extensively at age 4.
+He suffered an injury in his teenage years where he feared he would be unable to walk again.
 It was then that he designed his 26 pose sequence that he attributes to restoring his health.
 Since, he has dedicated his life to the promotion of his yoga method, initially by starting up a chain of yoga studios in LA, whilst he was living there teaching the rich and famous.